facebook

 EU decides to accelerate the expansion of renewables (RED III)

-The EU Council of Ministers has approved the amendment to the Renewable Energy Directive (RED III).
-The target of increasing the share of renewable energy to at least 42.5 % across the EU by 2030 is now legally binding.
-Previously, the RED II target was only 32.5 % and has not been renewed since 2018.
-With the latest decision, the provisions of the Renewable Energy Directive and the EU climate protection package "Fit for 55" and the accelerated approval procedure for wind and solar power plants under the emergency ordinances in Germany will now become standard.
-Solar and wind farms should therefore be approved after a maximum of one year and duplicate environmental studies or analyses will become superfluous.
-The harmonization and amendment of the EU-wide RED was urgently needed, as CO₂ emissions are also to be reduced by 55 % by 2030.
+The expedited permitting process for wind and solar power plants under Germany’s emergency ordinances will now become the standard.
+Accordingly, solar and wind farms should be approved within a maximum of one year, and duplicate environmental studies or analyses will no longer be necessary.
+The harmonization and amendment of the EU-wide RED was urgently needed, as CO₂ emissions are also to be reduced by 55% by 2030.
 The accelerated expansion of photovoltaic and wind power plants plays a decisive role in this.
-In order to achieve all targets, an annual expansion of 100 gigawatts of renewables must be achieved in the EU.
+In order to achieve all these goals, an annual expansion of 100 gigawatts of renewable energy capacity must be realized in the EU.

 What is the "Renewable Energy Directive" (RED)?